I went from National-Class Athlete to Bedridden: I’m trying to Climb back Out

 In the past year, I have spent a majority of my time feeling sick: sometimes mildly, like I’m coming down with a cold for weeks, and sometimes severely, as if I have the flu.
 While deeply unpleasant, I can mostly “fake my way” through chronic flu-like symptoms, and get through the basics of daily life while pretending to be normal.
 However, in February 2021, after attempting to casually participate in a ski race, I experienced a 6-week energy crash that rendered me too ill to take care of myself, and on some days, too exhausted even to walk to the bathroom.
 While that was the peak of my symptoms, I had been experiencing a milder version of the same extreme lack of energy for three years.

-Now, with the benefit of a little hindsight and a TON of research and self-experimentation, I can begin to explain my experience with what I have come to call chronic dysregulation.
-My experience cannot be summarized by a single diagnosis, though I have received the diagnoses of myalgic encephalomyelitis (ME,) and chronic Lyme Disease, and others with these diagnoses may find the following information helpful.
+Now, with the benefit of a little hindsight and a TON of research and self-experimentation, I can begin to explain what I have experienced.
+Though my official diagnosis was myalgic encephalomyelitis (ME,) and through many of my symptoms were likely due to a chronic Borrelia infection (Lyme Disease,) no single diagnosis can truly summarize my experience.
+I refer to what I experienced as Dysautonomia, and others with any of these diagnoses may find the following information helpful.

 Athletes are prone to pushing themselves too hard, whether in excited anticipation of a goal, or in the battle of self-worth that afflicts many of us.
 My story displays the damage that can be done by pushing the body in punishing ways.
 While my experience has been extreme, the behavioral and thought patterns that led me here are common.